kidanger/Drystal/doc/api.rst

 .. lua:function:: set_title(title: str)

-   Change the title of the window.
-In Web build, the title of the document is changed.
+   Changes the title of the window.
+In the browser, the title of the document is changed.

 .. lua:function:: show_cursor(show: bool)

-   Decide if the mouse cursor should be hidden or not.
+   Decides if the mouse cursor should be hidden or not.

 Surface
 ^^^^^^^